Josh-Hiz/CellularAutomata2D/README.md

 - Use this project as a stage 1 project

 #### "Stage 1 Project"
-This project is the first in a series of 3 projects regarding Cellular Automata.
+This project is the first in a series of 2 projects regarding Cellular Automata.
 Specifically, this will be made in order to run a 2D simulation of conways game of life (similar to the example above but on a much larger scale and will look a bit more chaotic)

 ### Plans to take this:
-- Stage 2: 3D cellular automata of Conway's Game of Life, however, represented in the same manner as a 2D version (i.e on one plane only) in order to learn 3D graphics programming with simple shapes using C++
-- Purpose: Learn the semantics of 3D, and also just a way I can slowly take my time with this project
-- Learn OpenGL (Need to take a lot of tutorials )

-- Stage 3: The big one, and the ultimate goal of this project: 3D Conway's Game of Life constrained within a cube as represented below
+- Stage 2: The big one, and the ultimate goal of this project: 3D Conway's Game of Life constrained within a cube as represented below
-- Learn a popular graphics library (Most likely OpenGL)
+- Learn a popular graphics library (Most likely OpenGL or Raylib)
-- Purpose: Looks *perfect* on a resume lmao
+- Purpose: Looks *perfect* on a resume

 Awesome 3D Example: